 You will learn to

-The dataset that you will use in this experiment contains approximately 1,500 unique RGB images with the dimensions 224 x 224 pixels, and is split into a training- and a validation subset.
+The car damage dataset contains approximately 1,500 unique RGB images with the dimensions 224 x 224 pixels, and is split into a training- and a validation subset.

-Below are sample images from the various classes in the dataset.
-Note that the unknown class contains images of cars that are in either a pristine or wrecked condition.
+The illustration show sample images from the various classes in the dataset.
+Note that the unknown class contains images of cars that are in either pristine or wrecked condition.